Persimmon share price: what to expect from half-year earnings

 What is expected?

-With the period marking a return to some sort of normality, following the series of lockdowns driven by the spread of Covid-19, investors and traders will want to hear some calming words from the company and evidence that the pent up demand, resulting from the market in H1 2020, has continued.
+With the period marking a return to some sort of normality following the series of lockdowns driven by the spread of Covid-19, investors and traders will want to hear some calming words from the company and evidence that the pent-up demand, resulting from the market in the first half last year, has continued.

 UK housing market dynamics